Introduction to the Healthcare Industry

 Today, with the evolution of the cloud and cognitive IT commands, voice recognition is becoming a key component of human/machine interaction.
 Thanks to major advances in the field of Artificial Intelligence and Deep Learning, voice recognition provides unrivaled precision by contextualizing dictated content.

 Voice recognition technology allows a user to create their profile based on dictation of just a few seconds.
 The solution adapts to changes in the user’s voice, in the event of a cold, change of microphone or environment.
-The cloud-based software solution then offers relevant recommendations and ensures compliance with regulatory requirements, leading to better quality care.
+The cloud-based software solution and development then offers relevant recommendations and ensures compliance with regulatory requirements, leading to better quality care.
 In doing so, it makes it possible to avoid going back on medical files and minimizes the loss of time which would be induced.

 Not only does the cross-referencing of this data produce synergy between the various players in the health system, but it also allows the implementation of real-time and remote monitoring of patients.

-The use of Big Data can prove to be decisive for cross-checking data of healthcare mobile apps from different origins (clinical, genetic, patient exposure to multiple environments).
+The use of Big Data can prove to be decisive for cross-checking data of healthcare mobile apps from different origins (clinical, genetic, and patient exposure to multiple environments).
 And thus contribute to the advancement of research of rare diseases.
 The information on the state of health of individuals in a given region helps to identify the rise in the incidence of diseases and to alert health authorities.

 Blockchain’s recently developed technology is seen as the ultimate key to solving the challenge of managing ongoing patient records.
 This can be easily integrated with an online doctor consultation app.